There are currently no active references in this article.

 Conservation status Least concern (LC)

 Widely distributed but nowhere common (Schlesinger 1990), the Shellbark Hickory is a bold-textured tree whose leaves, fruits and buds are typically the largest of all hickories.
 It tends to produce a tall, narrow crown with ascending upper and drooping lower branches.
 Autumn colour is yellow-brown.
 Across most of its range it grows in fertile, moist, even periodically flooded ground, in contrast to the Shagbark.
-Especially in the northern part of its range it can also be found on dry sandy soils, hinting at adaptibility (Dirr 2009, Grauke 2003).
+Especially in the northern part of its range it can also be found on dry sandy soils, hinting at adaptibility (Grauke 2003; Dirr 2009).

 Like other true hickories, it is slow to establish.
 A single seedling raised from WECA 32at Westonbirt Arboretum stood at 70 cm after 4 years in the ground.
 This tap-rooted species suffers from the usual hickory transplantation issues.

-Carya laciniosa was first introduced to Britain in 1804 (Bean 1976).
+Carya laciniosa was first introduced to the United Kingdom in 1804 (Bean 1976).
 Though no originals are known, the tree in Tortworth churchyard, Gloucestershire, recorded by Bean (1976) as 10 m tall in 1905 and 20 m tall in 1964 remains in good health, if partially ivy-covered.
-A larger example grows in the less managed valley just north of the neighbouring Tortworth Court Hotel, although the tallest example in the UK grows in Aldenham Woods, Hertfordshire (28.5 m × 43 cm, 2018 – The Tree Register 2019).
+A larger example grows in the less managed valley just north of the neighbouring Tortworth Court Hotel, although the tallest example in the United Kingdom grows in Aldenham Woods, Hertfordshire (28.5 m × 43 cm, 2018 – The Tree Register 2019).
 There are several large and beautiful specimens at Westonbirt Arboretum, where they can be compared with other accurately named species.